 - Reviewed the CAD drawing made by the junior engineers;

 - Applied the CAD and CAM systems and increased team efficiency by 24%;

 We hope our article helped you with understanding what it means to be an engineer.

 From now on, you know which experiences you must have to be a professional engineer.
 Before you engage in your job-searching activities, think of writing an amazing resume to get more interviews.

 If you are still unconfident about writing your resume alone, we have a solution for you.
-While you are improving your engineer skills, our professional writers will compose an ATS-beating resume for you.
+While you are improving your engineer skills, our professional resume editors will compose an ATS-beating resume for you.
 Don’t waste your time!